compuserscripts/6v6_lua/README.md

 when drawing chams in focusfire/antiair use getmovechild and peer to color the entire model/weapon so all attachments

-sniper rendertarget scope, so we can zoom further without using real fov because thats detectable. draw black lines so we can aim too.  make scrollable

 make players we aim at fullbright

-C:\Users\User\AppData\Local\stickycam.lua :130: bad argument #1 to 'add' (Using an operator on a nil value.
-Maybe you used wrong variable name?)
-C:\Users\User\AppData\Local\stickycam.lua :130: bad argument #1 to 'add' (Using an operator on a nil value.
-Maybe you used wrong variable name?)

 show taunter through walls chams